minprog/cs50x-1718-1819/problems/cash/cash.md

 * If the user fails to provide a non-negative value, your program should re-prompt the user for a valid amount again and again until the user complies.
 * Incidentally, so that we can automate some tests of your code, we ask that your program's last line of output be only the minimum number of coins possible: an integer followed by `\n`.

-## Walkthrough

-video::6w7Tws0seJk[youtube]

 ## Usage

-Your program should behave per the example below.
+When finished, your program should behave per the example below.

 ~~~~
 $ ./cash